 What can I expect over the next few years?

 Parents can consider developing an adult relationship with their students.
-This is a new and important way of connecting with her or him, as it recognizes and acknowledges the transition of your student from child to adult.
+This is a new and important way of connecting with them, as it recognizes and acknowledges the transition of your student from child to adult.
 This will convey to your student that you are aware and appreciate this transition, as well as provide opportunities to relate to them in new ways.
-As they transition to adulthood, keep in mind that your student may not want to share every detail of her or his life with you at all times.
+As they transition to adulthood, keep in mind that your student may not want to share every detail of their life with you at all times.
 Though this may not be what you would like or are used to, it is actually developmentally appropriate as your student gains a greater sense of identity and self.

 How can I provide support for my student?